21. Mefloquine Dispatches: Mindfulness, 5th December 2019

 I look at my psychologist.
 I grin.
 My jaw has relaxed.
 My shaking has disappeared.
 My breathing has normalised.

 It took less than a minute.
 Rather than kick-off I am calm.
 We are both impressed by my progress.
-Just weeks before I would have been raging.
+Only months before I was hospitalised.

-In the coming months there will be more difficult phone calls.
+In the coming months and years there will be more difficult phone calls.
 Difficult situations.
 Chance encounters which I cannot control.
+There might even be a Royal Commission.

 Practicing mindfulness is not only helping me cope with old trauma and new memories it is allowing me to operate in the real world.